 There’s much to love about dog ownership.
-They give you love, keep you fit, and all-around make the home more loving and enjoyable.
+They give you love, keep you fit, and all around make the home more loving and enjoyable.
 But it would be wrong to think that it’s all positive; this is far from being the case.
 Indeed, while on balance owning a dog is a positive thing, it can get complicated from time to time, and then it becomes less fun.
-There are things you can to make dog ownership more straightforward, however.
+There are things you can do to make dog ownership more straightforward, however.
 We take a look at a few methods below.

 Really Want It

 Everything is much more difficult if you’re not fully on board with the plan.
 If you’re resentful, then it’s like walking uphill with a heavy load on your back.
 If it’s something you want, then it’s like a gentle stroll through the woods.
 So if you’re going to bring a dog into your life, then make sure you really want it to happen.
 If you’re getting a dog because you’re tired of hearing your children asking for one, then it’ll only end in disaster.
 Think positive and remember all the positive aspects, and you’ll find that it’s not so difficult after all.

 Factor in the expenses to your decision-making.
 You will need dog insurance, food, accessories, toys, and flea treatments too.
 Not to mention the time commitment walking a dog and looking after its health needs entails.

 Dogs require a lot of love and attention.
 While it is, of course, possible to look after one all by yourself, it’s not the easiest option.
 You’ll find that everything is much more straightforward if everyone helps out.
 If you’re a family, and the dog is a part of that family, then everyone should chip in!
 Look at dividing the responsibility of taking the dog for a walk, cleaning up, and feeding among everyone in the household.
 Many hands make light work, after all.